 Another popular material is rubber, made of ground-up tires.
 Rubber infill gives your artificial turf a softness and bounce that mimics natural grass.
 Because of this, you'll often see crumb rubber infill featured in sports turf applications.
 Rubber infill also adds volume to artificial turf, making it more full and lush looking, and it keeps the blades of artificial grass standing upright.
 As an added bonus, applying rubber infill is super quick and easy.

-Rubber turf infill has multiple disadvantages.
+Rubber artificial turf infill has multiple disadvantages.
 Crumb rubber infill can leave black dust on clothing, furniture, and shoes.
 It also traps and absorbs heat quickly resulting in the surface becoming hot under direct sunlight.
 Rubber infill also provides no bacteria-killing functionality and has been known to trap odors.

 Cork infill is a natural infill product made up of ground-up cork.
 It's becoming more common in sports applications, offering similar gameplay as rubber infill without the disadvantages.
 Cork provides energy absorption and is quick to regain its shape upon impact.